isomerpages/ura-address/pages/Street and Building Name FAQs.md

     <div>
       <p>The SBNB operates under the <a href = "https://sso.agc.gov.sg/Act/PTA1960">Property Tax Act.</a></p></div></li></ul>

-<h4>Building/Estate Name Applications</h4>
+<h4>Building and Estate Name Applications</h4>

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion11">
-    <label for="accordion11">What are the types of buildings/estates that require naming approval from the SBNB?</label>
+    <label for="accordion11">What are the types of buildings and estates that require naming approval from the SBNB?</label>
     <div>
-      <p>The following buildings/estates come under the purview of the SBNB and require naming approval:
+      <p>The following buildings and estates come under the purview of the SBNB and require naming approval:

 <ul>
 <li> Residential buildings</li>